ktaylor63/southeast/site/content/news/new-report-assesses-the-impacts-of-emerging-threats-on-gulf-coast-species-and-ecosystems.md

 ---
-title: 'New Report Assesses the Impacts of Emerging Threats on Gulf Coast Species and Ecosystems'
+title: 'New report assesses the impacts of emerging threats on Gulf coast species and ecosystems'
 hero:
     name: kemps-ridley-sea-turtle.jpg
     alt: 'Kemps ridley sea turtle laying in the sand.
 Large with grey shell and yellow body with grey speckles.'